Subscribe to blog updates via email »

 What is case laminate hardcover?
 Case laminate is just the cover printed so that it adheres to the hard-cover of the book.

-Note that since I released my hardcover, IngramSpark has also introduced a jacketed case laminate option.
+Note that since I released my first hardcover, IngramSpark has also introduced a jacketed case laminate option.
 That’s a case-laminate book with a jacket.
+I’ve since tried this option with my second hardcover.

 Since the jacketed case laminate wasn’t an option for me, I ended up going with digital cloth.
 It was a toss-up decision, really.
 I don’t personally like dust jackets – they’re annoying to deal with – but I do think they make a book feel more distinguished.
 Since I was creating a sort of “souvenir” edition, that’s the option I went with.